 Garbage collection has been improved through the inclusion of two new modes to enhance some workload.

 The Mono debugger came with improved performance and bug fixes.
 A buffered response mode has been appended to improve network performance on high-latency links like USB.
 Also, it has support for line and column ranges; and changing the current line in the top frame.
 With the help of a high-performance light-weighted IL interpreter, the debugger now has support for reading properties without any need of calling their getter.
 This enables the inspection of more properties while the process is completely stopped, without having to temporarily resume the execution of the target to run the property code.

 In the performance area, fine-grained locking has been established rather than a big hot lock.
 Also, better hashing of runtime internal elements avoids slowdowns with generics.

-There were many bug fixes to the C# Compiler, runtime environment, core libraries, Windows.forms and several other bug fixes.
-Some of the bug fixes to the C# Compiler include flow analysis of binary expressions without using logical operators, rectify expression tree conversion type for enum comparisons, unify reachable label lookup, etc.
+There were many bug fixes to the C# Compiler, runtime environment, core libraries, and Windows. forms and several other bug fixes.
+Some of the bug fixes to the C# Compiler include flow analysis of binary expressions without using logical operators, rectifying expression tree conversion type for enum comparisons, unifying reachable label lookup, etc.

-Mono 3.6.0 is a hard work of 66 contributors that resulted in 112 bugs fixed; it’s quite an achievement.
+Mono 3.6.0 is the hard work of 66 contributors that resulted in 112 bugs fixed; it’s quite an achievement.